unclebob/spacewar/README.md

 You can fire all of these weapons in a spread if you like.
 Choose the number of shots and the spread angle with the sliders.
+Aim by clicking on the screen where you want the center of your spread to hit, and remember to lead your target.

 Be careful, you can use your torpedoes up fast; and shooting phasers really heats up the core.